-After the burner flange has cooled, it should be wiped with hot soapy water but do not allow water to run or drip in the large center opening.
+The base should be wiped regularly with hot soapy water at the end of each cooling period.
 DO NOT use steel wool, abrasive cloths, cleanser, or powders.
 To remove encrusted materials, soak the area with a hot towel to loosen the material, then use a wooden or nylon spatula.
-DO NOT use a metal knife, spatula, or any other metal tool to scrape the burner flange.
+DO NOT use a metal knife, spatula, or any other metal tool to scrape the aluminum base.